 Here are ways you or your household can qualify for ACP benefits:

 - Your family income (your household may have to show proof of income, like a tax return or three consecutive pay stubs, when applying).

 - If anyone in your household participates in a government assistance program (SNAP, WIC, Free or Reduced Priced Lunch, rental assistance/housing vouchers, Medicaid, or similar programs).

 - If you or anyone in your household (including a younger sibling) attends a school designated as being “low income," where all students receive free and reduced-price school lunch.

 You can find more information on eligibility on the ACP website.

 How else can I get access to free or cheap internet?

-Many school districts and college campuses have partnered with different companies and programs to provide students and families with free/low-cost internet.
-Depending on the program, the qualifications and process may differ.
-Connect with your school counselor or advisor to see if there are any programs available in your area.
+Many school districts and college campuses have partnered with different companies and programs to provide students and families with free or low-cost internet.
+Depending on the program, the qualifications and processes may differ.
+Connect with your school counselor or advisor to learn if there are any programs available in your area.

-When you’re out and about and in need of internet access, there are always a few places you can count on for no-cost internet.
+When you’re out and about and in need of no-cost internet access, there are always a few places you can count on!
 Public libraries and community centers typically provide internet and computer use to the public.
-School and campus libraries also provide free internet use to their students.
+School and campus libraries also provide free internet usage to students.
 If you’re on the go or need to work away from home, these community spaces are a good alternative to get the job done.